-Notwithstanding the reduction in the corporate income tax rate, the overall impact of this comprehensive tax legislation is uncertain, and our business and financial condition could be adversely affected.
+Notwithstanding the reduction in the corporate income tax rate, the overall impact of this comprehensive tax legislation resulted in an overall reduction in our deferred tax assets, and our business and financial condition could still be adversely affected as additional guidance and regulations are issued with respect to the original tax law change.
 In addition, it is uncertain if and to what extent various states will conform to this comprehensive tax legislation.
 The impact of this comprehensive tax legislation on holders of our common stock is also uncertain and could be adverse.
 Investors should consult with their legal and tax advisors with respect to this comprehensive tax legislation and the potential tax consequences of investing in or holding our common stock.